A Cultural and Nightlife Centre in the Jewish Quarter

 Kazinczy Street in Budapest’s Jewish District (No. VII.) received a new look in spring 2012.

-Getting There: tram 4 or 6, Király utca stop just a short walk, (Kazinczy Street intersects Király Street)
+Getting There: tram 4 or 6, Király utca stop, from there it’s just a short walk, (Kazinczy Street intersects Király Street)

 The Orthodox Synagogue